Strategic Planning and The BIG Impact of SMALL Data

 Along the way, I’ve learned a lot regarding small data metrics acquisition and usage.
-I’ve concluded that there are some basic tenets which are necessary and must be consistently applied no matter the business type, industry segment, or your functional responsibility.
+I’ve concluded that there are some basic tenets that are necessary and must be consistently applied, no matter the business type, industry segment, or functional responsibility.
 These small data collection and analysis tenets are as follows:

 - Establish meaningful metrics - metrics that truly help to understand, drive and evaluate the business.

-- Management needs to visibly and consistently use data to drive the business –tactical operations management need to support the front-line employees as they use small-data to enable a data driven foundation.
+- Management needs to visibly and consistently use data to drive the business –tactical operations management needs to support the front-line employees as they use small data to enable a data-driven foundation.